paulwib/gulp-ssg/README.md

     }
 ```

-As implied above each file has a reference back to it's section in this tree.
+This can be used for things like generating global navigation.
+Also each file has a reference back to it's section in the tree, so it's possible to generate sub-navigation too with `file.data.section.files`.

 ## Example